plaid/plaid-ruby/README.md

 Ruby bindings for the Plaid API

+## Notes

+Latest stable version: 1.0.0

+Last stable version: 0.1.6

-Warning: If you have been using any version < 1 please switch to the correct branch.
+**Warning: If you have been using any version < 1 please switch to the correct branch (V0.1.6).
+Installing without specifying a version from RubyGems results in V1.0.0 build. **

 ## Installation